-- Academic advising dedicated to helping students with demonstrated or self-identified academic difficulty. - Career advising focused on transforming trainees from students to professionals, including providing direction during the residency match process and career exploration. - Financial assistance concentrated on providing advice, planning, and options for responsible fiscal management of a student's journey through medical school to a career. - Diversity and inclusion committed to promoting cohesion, understanding, and acceptance of differences in culture, color, and creed within the Zucker School of Medicine community and beyond.
+- Academic success/advising is dedicated to helping students with demonstrated or self-identified academic challenges through individual and group programming focused on each academic year. - Career advising starts in the First 100 Weeks and is focused on supporting students as they transform from students to medical professionals, including multiple individualized relationships to provide direction during the residency match process and career exploration. - The Office of Student Finance provides advice, planning, and options for responsible fiscal management of a student's journey through medical school and beyond throughout their career. - The Office of Diversity, Equity, and Inclusion is committed to promoting inclusion, cohesion, understanding, and acceptance of differences in culture, color, and creed within the Zucker School of Medicine community and beyond. - Wellness support is focused on all aspects of our student community, inclusive of physical, mental, spiritual, financial, and more.
+Active programming to support wellness for the student beyond academics is in place and continually evolving.